-"Accounting Date" 30 April of each year by reference to which annual accounts for the time to time decide.

-Unit Trust are prepared or such other date as the Manager may from a period ending on an Accounting Date and commencing on the day "Accounting Period"

-following expiry of the last Accounting Period.
+"Accounting Date" 30 April of each year by reference to which annual accounts for the Unit Trust are prepared or such other date as the Manager may from time to time decide.
+"Accounting Period" a period ending on an Accounting Date and commencing on the day following expiry of the last Accounting Period.
 "Account Opening Form" any initial application to be completed by investors as prescribed by the Manager from time to time.
 "Act" Unit Trusts Act, 1990 or any amendment thereto for the time being in force.

-"Administrator" Northern Trust International Fund Administration Services (Ireland)

-Limited or any other person or persons for the time being duly appointed by the Manager as administrator of the Unit Trust in succession thereto with the prior approval of the Central Bank.
+"Administrator" Northern Trust International Fund Administration Services (Ireland) Limited or any other person or persons for the time being duly appointed by the Manager as administrator of the Unit Trust in succession thereto with the prior approval of the Central Bank.
 "Administration Agreement" the Administration Services Agreement made between the Manager, the Depositary and the Administrator, as may be amended or supplemented from time to time.

-"AUD", "Australian Dollar" the currency of Australia.

 "Base Currency" the currency of account of a Fund as specified in the Prospectus.
 "Business Day" in relation to a Fund any day other than Saturday or Sunday on which banks in both Ireland and the UK are open for business, or as otherwise specified in the Supplement for the relevant Fund.

-"CAD", "Canadian Dollar" the currency of Canada.

 "Central Bank" the Central Bank of Ireland.

-"CHF", "Sw iss Franc" the currency of Sw itzerland.

-"Central Bank UCITS Regulations" the Central Bank (Supervision and Enforcement) Act 2013 (Section

-48(1) (Undertakings for Collective Investment in Transferable Securities)) Regulations 2019 as may be amended, constituted or substituted from time to time and any notices or guidance issued by the Central Bank pursuant thereto for the time being in force.
+"Central Bank UCITS Regulations" the Central Bank (Supervision and Enforcement) Act 2013 (Section 48(1) (Undertakings for Collective Investment in Transferable Securities)) Regulations 2019 as may be amended, constituted or substituted from time to time and any notices or guidance issued by the Central Bank pursuant thereto for the time being in force.
 "Class", "Classes" a particular division of Units in a Fund.
 "Class Currency" the currency in which a Class is designated.

-"CoCos" contingent convertible bond(s).

-"Collection Account" the account operated by the Administrator into which all subscription monies are received and from which all redemption and distribution proceeds are paid as described under the heading "Collection
+"Collection Account" the account operated by the Administrator into which all subscription monies are received and from which all redemption and distribution proceeds are paid as described under the heading "Collection Account".

-Account".

 "CSRC" the China Securities Regulatory Commission.
+"Data Protection Legislation" (i) the Data Protection Acts 1988 and 2003 or any other legislation or regulations implementing Directive 95/46/EC,

-"Data Protection (i) the Data Protection Acts 1988 and 2003 or any other legislation or regulations implementing Directive 95/46/EC, (ii) the European consequential national data protection legislation and (iv) any guidance and/or codes of practice issued by the Irish Data Protection Commissioner or other relevant supervisory authority, including without limitation the European Data Protection Board.
+(i) the Data Protection Acts 1988 and 2003 or any other legislation or regulations implementing Directive 95/46/EC, (ii) the European Communities (Electronic Communications Networks and Services) (Privacy and Electronic Communications) Regulations 2011, (iii) the General Data Protection Regulation (Regulation (EU) 2016/679 of the European Parliament and the Council of 27 April 2016) and any consequential national data protection legislation and (iv) any guidance and/or codes of practice issued by the Irish Data Protection Commissioner or other relevant supervisory authority, including without limitation the European Data Protection Board.